Superexpert/openai-changes-everything-com/episodes/using-ai-to-reproduce-lost-voices/index.markdown

 # AI Voice Cloning: Opportunities and Dangers Explored

-In this engaging episode of the **OpenAI Changes Everything Podcast**, host Stephen Walther sits down with Charles Elwood, a Microsoft AI MVP and innovator known for leveraging cutting-edge AI to help people who have lost their voices due to illnesses like throat cancer or ALS.
+In this engaging episode of the **Move 37 Podcast Podcast**, host Stephen Walther sits down with Charles Elwood, a Microsoft AI MVP and innovator known for leveraging cutting-edge AI to help people who have lost their voices due to illnesses like throat cancer or ALS.

 ## Giving Voices Back with AI